Meadosc/compare_dictionaries/README.md

     'average_speed': 100
 }
 ```
 Here train_8 contains a dictionary that is a subset of train_9, but train_9 contains a dicitonary that is a subset of train_8!
-This is where the definition of a dictionary subset breaks down, and Compare_Dictionaries will consider either of these dictionaries as subsets of another.
-For the purposes of parsing similar data structures out of a large dataset, this is ideal, however other uses may desire different behavior.
+This is where the definition of a dictionary subset becomes ambiguous.

+Compare_Dictionaries will consider either of these dictionaries as subsets of the other.
+For the purposes of parsing similar data structures out of a large dataset, this is ideal, however other use cases may lead to different desired behavior.

 ## Requirements